-- (3) Such an arbitral tribunal shall be constituted for each individual case in the following way.
-Within two months of the receipt of the request for arbitration, each Party shall appoint one member of the tribunal.
-Those two members shall then select a national of a third State who on approval by the two Parties shall be appointed Chairman of the tribunal.
-The Chairman shall be appointed within two months from the date of appointment of the other two members. - (4) If within the periods specified in sub-Article (3) the necessary appointments have not been made, either Party may, in the absence of any other agreement, invite the President of the International Court of Justice to make any necessary appointments.
+- (1) Any dispute between the Parties concerning the interpretation or application of this Agreement should, if possible, be settled through negotiations between the Parties. - (2) If the dispute cannot thus be settled within a period of six months, following the date on which such negotiations were requested by either Party, it shall upon the request of either Party be submitted to an arbitral tribunal. - (3) Such an arbitral tribunal shall be constituted for each individual case in the following way.
+Within three months of the receipt of the request for arbitration, each Party shall appoint one member of the tribunal.
+Those two members shall then select a national of a third State who shall be appointed Chairman of the tribunal.
+The Chairman shall be appointed within three months from the date of appointment of the other two members. - (4) If within the periods specified in sub-Article (3) the necessary appointments have not been made, either Party may, in the absence of any other agreement, invite the President of the International Court of Justice to make any necessary appointments.
 If the President is a national of either Party or is otherwise prevented from discharging the said function, the Vice-President shall be invited to make the necessary appointments.
-If the Vice-President is a national of either Party or also is prevented from discharging the said function, the Member of the International Court of Justice next in seniority who is not a national of either Party shall be invited to make the necessary appointments. - (5) The arbitral tribunal shall decide the dispute according to this Agreement and the principles of international law.
+If the Vice-President is a national of either Contracting Party or also is prevented from discharging the said function, the Member of the International Court of Justice next in seniority who is not a national of either Party shall be invited to make the necessary appointments. - (5) The arbitral tribunal shall decide the dispute according to this Agreement and the principles of international law.
 The arbitral tribunal shall reach its decision by a majority of votes.
-Such decision shall be binding on both Parties. - (6) Each Party shall bear the cost of its own member of the tribunal and of its representation in the arbitral proceedings; the cost of the Chairman and the remaining cost shall be borne in equal parts by the Parties.
+Such decision shall be binding on both Parties. - (6) Each Party shall bear the cost of its own member of the tribunal and of its representation in the arbitral proceedings.
+The cost of the Chairman and the remaining cost shall be borne in equal parts by the Parties.
 The tribunal may, however, in its decision direct that a higher proportion of costs shall be borne by one of the two Parties. - (7) The tribunal shall determine its own procedures, unless the Parties agree otherwise.